HenrikBengtsson/future/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve (Please use [Discussions](https://github.com/HenrikBengtsson/future/discussions) for Q&A)
+about: Create a report to help us improve (Please use 'Discussions' for Q&A)
 title: ''
 labels: ''
 assignees: ''

 ---
+(Please use <https://github.com/HenrikBengtsson/future/discussions> for Q&A)

 **Describe the bug**
 A clear and concise description of what the bug is.